ericcornelissen/shescape/CONTRIBUTING.md

 # Contributing Guidelines

+> **Note** This document covers contributing to v1 of this project.
+If you want
+> to make a contribution to the latest version of the project check out the
+> [Contributing Guidelines on `main`].

 The _Shescape_ project welcomes contributions and corrections of all forms.
 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
 We recommend you open an issue before